You can create projects, blueprints, configuration files, folders, and many other type of the files in the blueprint designer.

 - Select Blueprint to create a file that defines a cloud environment and its components.

 - Select Configuration to create files to manage variables.
 See Editing configuration files.

 - Select Folder to create an internal folder for an existing repository.

 - Select Other to create different types of files to be used by a blueprint.

-Specify the name of the item to be created in the Add a New window.
-It
+Specify the name for the artifact to be created in the Add a New window.

 Note: You must use a unique name.
 If your blueprint name contains the same sequence of alphanumeric characters with different capitalization as an existing blueprint, only one blueprint will be available to provision from the IBM® UrbanCode® Deploy server.

 - Select a repository from the Repository list.
 The repository list contains the default project, team repositories, and locally cloned remote Git repositories.
 The default project is not associated with any remote Git repository and files in this project can not be shared with other users.
 Team repositories are shared with all team members, but can be provisioned using local provisioning only.